Democratic Republic of the Congo–Rwanda relations: Colonial period

 In the 1930s, the Belgian colonial administration established a system of encouraging immigration from Ruanda-Urundi to the eastern Congo, both to mitigate population density in the former and provide agricultural labour to the latter.
 Over 25,000 Rwandans moved to the Masisi Territory between 1937 and 1945, later joined by about 60,000 immigrants between 1949 and 1955.
 Most of the immigrants were ethnically Hutu, but the number included Tutsi pastoralists.
 Thousands of people from Ruanda-Urundi also migrated to work in the growing mining industries of Kivu and Katanga during the 1920s to early 1940s.
 However, because of the poor working conditions of these mines, many Rwandans and Burundians saw either the Tanganyika Territory or the Protectorate of Uganda as preferable places to work, despite Belgian companies attempting to direct them to the Congo.

-Both colonies were impacted by World War II; the role of the Congo, and especially it's abundance of raw materials, became of interest to the Allies after a German invasion forced the Belgian government into exile in 1940.
+Both colonies were impacted by World War II; the role of the Congo, and especially its abundance of raw materials, became of interest to the Allies after a German invasion forced the Belgian government into exile in 1940.
 The Congo's Force Publique also participated in the 1940–1941 campaign against Italian East Africa.
 In Ruanda-Urundi, a famine devastated the local population in 1943–1944, caused by a combination of drought and the trade policies of colonial authorities, which prioritized sending agricultural products to the Congo for the Allied war effort; as a consequence, between 36,000–50,000 people died, and hundreds of thousands more fled to the Congo or Uganda.